ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 > Note: If you use other data stores like MySQL or Google Sheets, additional files are created to handle runtime configurations and scripts to set up the database/worksheet.
 Since `in-memory` is used, you don’t need any configuration and pre setting up to run the application.

-## Query your database with Persist Client
+## Query your database with client API

 First, you need to instantiate the generated client object inside the `rainier.store` module like below.